vsajip/pagesign/docs/index.rst

 relatively easy means of combining them, the actual data to be encrypted and signed needs to be constructed with care.
-The solutions proposed in `Section 5 of Davis' paper <https://archive.ph/VFWcb#Repair>`_ involve combining data with identities during signing and encryption, and at present `pagesign` leaves the decisions on how to do that up to you.
-The question of key distribution in a trustworthy way is also currently out of scope for `pagesign`.
+The solutions proposed in `Section 5 of Davis' paper <https://archive.ph/VFWcb#Repair>`_ involve combining data with identities during signing and encryption.

+The question of key distribution in a trustworthy way is currently out of scope for `pagesign` - you are expected to get exported keys securely to people you need to exchange data with, and they are expected to get their public keys to you securely.

 .. index:: Logging